rdkcentral/entservices-inputoutput/.github/instructions/Pluginimplementation.instructions.md

 uint32_t ret = m_SystemPluginObj->Invoke<JsonObject, JsonObject>(THUNDER_RPC_TIMEOUT, _T("getFriendlyName"), params, Result);
 ```

 Use COM-RPC for plugin event registration by passing a C++ callback interface pointer for low-latency communication.
-It is important to register for StateChange notifications to monitor the notifying plugin's lifecycle.
+It is important to register for state change notifications to monitor the notifying plugin's lifecycle.
 This allows you to safely release the interface pointer upon deactivation and prevents accessing a non-existent service.

 ### Example